-Dublin Docklands, Kerry, Laois / Offaly, Longford / Westmeath, Limerick, Meath (Trim), North Tipperary, South Tipperary, Roscommon (Boyle and Ballaghadereen)
+Dublin Docklands, Kerry, Laois / Offaly, Longford / Westmeath, Limerick, North Tipperary and South Tipperary.

 National Review of the Community Mothers Programme April 2019

-In 2019, a National Review of the Community Mothers Programme was published.
 This Review was commissioned by the Katharine Howard Foundation and the Community Foundation for Ireland arising from their concerns about the future of the Programme.
-The Review was conducted in partnership with Tusla and the Health Service Executive as the principal funders of the Programme sites.
+The Review was conducted in partnership with Tusla and the Health Service Executive as the principal funders and key partners of the Programme sites.
 The National Review Report was launched in April 2019 by Bernie McNally, Assistant Secretary in the Department of Children and Youth Affairs at a very successful event.

-Susan Brocklesby, the independent consultant who conducted the National Review, has been commissioned to manage the Development Project which commenced it work in early 2020.
-In spite of the Covid-19 pandemic, it has been possible for Susan to undertake an intensive schedule of work with the project sites and with a wide range of stakeholders, supported by the Project Oversight Group.
+Susan Brocklesby, the independent consultant who conducted the National Review, was commissioned to manage the Development Project which commenced it work in early 2020.
+In spite of the Covid-19 pandemic, it was possible for Susan to undertake an intensive schedule of work with the project sites and with a wide range of stakeholders, supported by the Project Oversight Group.
 In February 2021, the Development Project made a short video of its work, as part of a presentation to the Sláintecare Integration Fund Network.
 The

 Key Strategic Linkages

-A key aspect of the Development Project has been the development of a revised and updated model of delivery for the Programme, closely integrated into national policy priorities and service delivery systems including:
+A key aspect of the Development Project has been the integration of Community Families with key national policy priorities and service delivery systems including: